shanmukh47-mix/python-certification/README.md

 # python-certification
-practice questions for python concepts
+practice questions for python concepts for PCEP